zuozhenggh/learning-library/data-management-library/nosql/serverless-with-nosql-database/create-populate-tables/create-populate-tables.md

 ## Task 3:  Adding Data From the OCI Console

-1. Make sure you are 'Table' screen.
+1. Make sure you are 'Tables' screen.
 You should see 3 tables listed.
 Your compartment should be demonosql.

     ![](./images/table-screen.png)

 2. Lets start with the simple table we created in Task 1.
 Click 'freeTest' table.
-The screen that shows up, displays all the key information about the table.
+The details screen that shows up, displays all the key information about the table.
 Explore that screen.

     ![](./images/free-test.png)

-3. Click insert row, and the insert row screen appears.
+3. Click 'Insert row', and the 'Insert row' screen appears.

     ![](./images/insert-row.png)

-4. On the insert row screen, you will see two ways to input data - a simple and advanced.
+4. On the 'Insert row' screen, you will see two ways to input data - a simple and advanced.
 For our freeTest table we will use the simple method.
 Enter a value for the pkey column and the name column.
 When done, hit 'Insert row'.

     ![](./images/row-inserted.png)

 5. Let's insert rows into the other tables.
 First we need to get back to the 'Tables' screen.
-Click Table on top right.
+Click 'Tables' on top right.

     ![](./images/click-tables.png)